Even if you put it side by side next to the Merkur Futur (one of the largest DE razors), it is almost as long.

 As of the complaints, the biggest would be the butterfly doors breaking apart.
 This is the weakest link in any TTO type razor.

 He said that it was difficult to transition because of the weird angle.
-This weird angle made him not recommend this for experienced shavers.
-But for beginners it is a good choice.
+This odd angle made him not recommend this for experienced shavers.
+But for beginners, it is an excellent choice.

 Here’s PaulHFilms’ review…